Steelings/jekyll-elucidata/_posts/skits/2023-12-01-introduction.md

 <br/> -->
 ### Description

-excerpt: More and more assets are instrumented and connected, in order to collect usage and performance data such that they can be monitored (semi-)continuously.
+More and more assets are instrumented and connected, in order to collect usage and performance data such that they can be monitored (semi-)continuously.
 A large number of sensors can be installed which log data in high frequency, resulting in a large amount of data being collected.
 Typically, these large volumes of data are transferred to a central server, where they are further analysed.
 This is not always optimal however:

 - a stable communication mechanism is required which can be very expensive or is sometimes simply not available.
 A vehicle operating in a remote area for example doesn't always have a decent connection available, and sending huge amounts of data through a satellite connection is quite expensive.